HorseshitPhilosophy/Horseshit/_posts/2025-03-04-08-problem-of-evil.markdown

 ---
 layout: post
 title:  "8.
-The Problem of Evil in Horseshit"
+The Problem of Evil in Horseshit: Suffering as a Self-Balancing Process"
 date:   2025-03-04 04:00:00 -0700
 categories: jekyll update
 ---